Pioneer

 Dr. D. J. Gibb Wishart (Madawaska Club at Go Home Bay)

 Dr. Wishart was the founding President of the GBA and continued as President for 18 years until his death in 1934.
-His passion and hands on involvement in the early years of the Association were so impactful that the Board seriously questioned whether or not the Association could carry on after his sudden death in 1934.
+His passion and hands-on involvement in the early years of the Association were so impactful that the Board seriously questioned whether or not the Association could carry on after his sudden death in 1934.

-T Urquart Fairlie (Point au Baril)
+T Urquart Fairlie (Pointe au Baril)

 Mr. Fairlie joined the GBA Board in 1936, was appointed as Chair of the Fisheries Committee in 1938 and served as its President from 1944 until 1954.
-Under his Presidency the GBA took the initiative to complete a commemoration of Champlain’s 1615 voyage along the eastern shore of Georgian Bay.
-By 1954 monuments and brass plaques had been installed at the mouth of the French River, Pointe au Baril, Sans Souci, Cognashene and Honey Harbour.
+Under his presidency, the GBA took the initiative to complete a commemoration of Champlain’s 1615 voyage along the eastern shore of Georgian Bay.
+By 1954, monuments and brass plaques had been installed at the mouth of the French River, Pointe au Baril, Sans Souci, Cognashene and Honey Harbour.

 Birnie Hodgetts (Camp Hurontario)

-Birnie Hodgetts served as a long term Director of the GBA, was President from 1961 to1966 and remained a Director until 1976.
-During his tenure the GBA evolved from a relatively sleepy organization that met once per year on average to one that formed working committees, especially the Land Use Planning Committee.
+Birnie Hodgetts served as a long-term Director of the GBA, was President from 1961 to 1966, and remained a Director until 1976.
+During his tenure, the GBA evolved from a relatively sleepy organization that met once per year on average to one that formed working committees, especially the Land Use Planning Committee.
 His term as President culminated in a successful 50th anniversary celebration for the organization at which he said: “We holiday in one of the most beautiful and unique areas in the world.
 Let’s get together and do more to preserve it before it is too late!”

 A.Y.
 Jackson